 Bharat Ane Nenu is the latest Telugu movie starring Mahesh Babu and Kiara Advani in lead roles.
 DVV Danayya produced the film under his home banner Danayya Entertainment.
 Koratala Siva has written and directed it.
 Devi Sri Prasad composed the music.
 As Mahesh and Koratala Siva are collaborating after the blockbuster film, Srimanthudu, the expectations are high since the announcement of the project.
 Please read Bharat ane nenu movie review to know more about the film.

-Bharat ane nenu Story:
+Bharat ane nenu Story

-Bharat Ram (Mahesh Babu) has an appetite for knowledge and studies in Oxford University, London pursuing multiple degrees.
-The sudden demise of his father and Chief Minister of the state Raghava (R. Sarath Kumar) lands him in a political chaos.
+Bharat Ram (Mahesh Babu) has an appetite for knowledge and studies at Oxford University, London pursuing multiple degrees.
+The sudden demise of his father and Chief Minister of the state Raghava (R. Sarath Kumar) lands him in political chaos.
 The party chief and a close friend of his father, Varada Rajulu (Prakash Raj) requests Bharat to take up the place of his father.
-Bharat initially resists, but eventually agrees to become the next Chief Minister.
+Bharat initially resists but eventually agrees to become the next Chief Minister.
 What happens next forms the crux of the story.

-Story & Character Analysis:
+Story & Character Analysis

-Apart from all these issues, the film discusses a lot of real world problems.
-The rule breaking citizens, education as a business, Factionists and hooligans affecting politics, the villages and farmers being ignored, the TRP frenzy media, power hungry politicians, nepotism in politics etc. Above all the soul of the film is the message, ‘A true gentleman has to abide by his words.
+Apart from all these issues, the film discusses a lot of real-world problems.
+The rule-breaking citizens, education as a business, Factionists, and hooligans affecting politics, the villages and farmers being ignored, the TRP frenzy media, power-hungry politicians, nepotism in politics, etc. Above all the soul of the film is the message, ‘A true gentleman has to abide by his words.

 The assembly and temple sets gave a rich look and ambiance.
 The Music by Devi Sri Prasad is already successful, and the BGM too doesn’t disappoint.
 Stunts are good, but nothing great about them.